hust-aims/hust-aims.github.io/index.md

 #### **News**
-- Our paper "DRCTL: A Disorder-Resistant Computation Translation Layer Enhancing the Lifetime and Performance of Memristive CIM Architecture" is accepted by MICRO, 2024.
+- Our paper "DRCTL: A Disorder-Resistant Computation Translation Layer Enhancing the Lifetime and Performance of Memristive CIM Architecture" is accepted by MICRO 2024.
 Congratulations to Heng Zhou.
 - Our paper "LpaqHP: A High-Performance FPGA Accelerator for LPAQ Compression" is accepted by ICPP 2024.
 Congratulations to Weilin Zhu.
 - Our paper "Enabling Reliable Memory-Mapped I/O with Auto-snapshot for Persistent Memory Systems" is accepted by TC 2024.
 Congratulations to Bo Ding.
 - Our paper "STAGGER: Enabling All-in-One Subarray Sensing for Efficient Module-level Processing in Open-Bitline ReRAM" is accepted by DAC 2024.
 Congratulations to Chengning Wang.